Connecting With Customers: Segmentation vs Personalization

 So now you have the best customer data — let’s put it to good use!

-Nobody likes irrelevant emails — recipients expect to receive targeted and valuable messages, or they will immediately mark your mail as spam.
+Nobody likes irrelevant emails — recipients expect to receive targeted email marketing messages, or they will immediately mark your mail as spam.
 Segmentation is a solution for this problem, as you will understand your email list better and know what content to send to which groups.

 Here is a table explaining how you could use different types of segmentation data: